TanklesXL/gladvent/README.md

 Part 1: error: todo - unimplemented in module aoc_2024/day_1 in function pt_1 at line 2
 ```

+## Fetching problem inputs

+When stubbing out a new day's solution with the `new` command, you can use the `--fetch` flag to tell gladvent to fetch your problem input from the advent of code website.

+Some things to note:
+- The `AOC_COOKIE` environment variable must be set with your advent of code session cookie.
+- Gladvent will only attempt to fetch your input if the input file for the day being requested does not exist.
+This is to prevent accidental and redundant calls to the advent of code website, there should be no reason to fetch input data for the same day more than once.

 ## Reusable parse funtions